OUR PROGRAMS

 At Sueños we believe that students need the support of their community to succeed.
 For this reason we have a three-pronged support system that

-- Guarantees that parents, particularly mothers, are able to take an active role in their child's education,
+- Guarantees that parents are able to take an active role in their child's education,

 - That students have the nutrition that they need to be successful, and